 If your client blamed you, would you be protected?

-With insurance, you can confidently enjoy your time with the pets in your care.
+With pet business insurance, you can confidently enjoy your time with the pets in your care.

 If you’re just getting started as a professional pet sitter, you may want to take out insurance for your first overnight—not for a full year.
 Thimble makes that possible.
 Our Pet Sitter Insurance is offered on-demand, which means you can choose from hourly, daily, or monthly policies.